 - Police services — services related to preserving public order and responding to, managing and coordinating major incidents and emergencies (section 6 in this Report)

 - Marine and lifesaving rescue and coast guard organisations (not included as service-specific sections in this Report).

 Detailed information on the equity, effectiveness and efficiency of service provision and the achievement of outcomes for fire services and State and Territory Emergency Services (STES), ambulance services, public hospitals (including emergency departments), ambulance services and police services is contained in the service‑specific sections in this Report.

 Government expenditure in the sector

-Total government expenditure in 2018-19 for fire and STES services was $5.2 billion, around 2.1 per cent of total government expenditure on services covered in this Report.
-Fire services was the largest contributor (95.5 per cent), followed by STES (4.5 per cent) (table D.1).
+Total government expenditure in 2019-20 for fire and STES services was $6.0 billion, around 2.2 per cent of total government expenditure on services covered in this Report.
+Fire services (including WA STES) was the largest contributor (95.6 per cent) (STES contributed 4.4 per cent, excluding WA) (table D.1).

 Ambulance services expenditure is reported in the Health sector overview

 - Emergency Management Australia 1998, Australian Emergency Terms Thesaurus, Australian Emergency Manuals Series, Australian Government, Canberra.
 Locate Footnote 1 above